TheRealKCFan20/BonziWORLD/src/www/RULES.md

 This includes but is not limited to: CSAM, threats of violence, doxxing, and any other content that is illegal in the United States.

+## Chat Limits

+* All strings are sanitized to get rid of any malicious HTML/JS/CSS. _Don't even try it, Only the creators can do it._
+* There is a 2500 character limit in public rooms and a 5000 limit in private rooms.
+	* Yes, the Navy Seals copypasta fits.
+* There is a 25 character limit on names.
+* A max of 8 people are allowed in a public lobby.
+    * After that, a new public room will be created.
+* A max of 30 people are allowed in private lobbies.

 ## General Behavior

-Don't spam.
+* Don't spam.
 Repeated spam may result in a ban.

-Don't harass other users.
+* Don't harass other users.

-Don't try to crash or exploit the server.
+* Don't try to crash or exploit the server.

 Remember that people can play YouTube videos whenever they want.
 Keep your volume down, headphone users.